amin-norollah/JS-code/README.md

 for more information, please see [CSite Backend project](https://github.com/amin-norollah/CSite_Backend_dotNet6).

 ### CSite front-end using Angular
 It is my first open-source Angular project that I could share publicly.
 This project will connect to [CSite Backend project](https://github.com/amin-norollah/CSite_Backend_dotNet6) and work with it.
-Therefore, one should have enough knowledge to run both the .Net 6 back-end and Angular user interface in order to use these projects.
+Therefore, one should have enough knowledge to run both the .Net 6 back-end and Angular user interface in order to use these projects (under construction).

-for more information, please see [CSite Frontend project](https://github.com/amin-norollah/CSite_Frontend_Angular).
+for more information, please see [CSite Frontend project](https://github.com/amin-norollah/CSite_angular).

 ## 2. **Pages**